freebeer0/how-to-use-private-tor-obfs4-bridges/README.md

 ## 1. Introduction

-Here is how to test if the GFW blocks private Tor obfs4 bridges.
+Here is how to download Tor and connect to a private Tor obfs4 bridge.

 ## 2. Get Bridge Line